willemave/willemsavenue/books/_posts/2018-06-18-Book-of-why.md

 ---
+title: The Book of Why
+tags: in_progress self
 layout: post
 ---
-Book: the book of why

 No mathematical equations for Cause and Effect.
 Statistics pushed this aside, correlation is not causation.
 Path Analysis starts to help here.
 So does Casual Diagrams.